relativitydev/file-migration-cli/README.md

 <details><summary>View output field descriptions</summary>
 The output includes the following information:

 * **Progress bar** - displays across the top of the window to indicate the percentage of the job that’s completed.
+When the transfer completes, the progress bar changes to a lighter shade.
 * **Status field** - the current state of the job.
 When the job is running, the Status field displays _In Progress_ until all the files are migrated, and then it displays _Migrated_.
 This field also indicates the percentage of the job that’s completed.
-* **Remaining Time** - the amount of time until the job is completed, and the number of the batch currently being migrated.
+* **Remaining Time** - the estimated amount of time until the job is completed, and the number of the batch currently being migrated.
-* **Duration** - the amount of time that the migration job took to complete.
+* **Duration** - while the job is in progress, this field displays the actual running time until it is done.
+After the job finishes, this field displays the amount of time that the migration took to complete.
 * **Started On** - the date and time when the job was started.
 * **Finished On** - the date and time when the job was completed.
 * **Workspace** - the artifact ID of the workspace.
 * **Sub-jobs** - the _datasource_ used for the native files in the workspace.
 The datasources include the workspace database, and Invariant databases used by processing.
 For example, the screen shot indicates that the File Migration CLI identified only one sub-job for the workspace database, when the sync command was run.
 No sub-jobs using the Invariant databases were identified, because processing wasn’t performed in this workspace.
 * **Issues** - a count of any problems that occurred during the migration, such as retry attempts.
+Due to space limitations, the error messages aren't displayed here, but you can find them in the log files.
+See [Logging](#logging).
 * **Target Rate** - the desired speed for transferring the files from the source to the target instance in megabits per second (Mbps).
+Not all clients support configuring the target rate.
 * **Transfer Rate** - the actual speed used for transferring the files from the source to the target instance in megabits per second (Mbps).
-* **Migrated Data** - the number of megabytes (MB) transferred out of the total.
+* **Migrated Data** - the number of bytes transferred out of the total.
+The File Migration CLI expresses this value in units that best fit the data size, such as MB, GB, TB, PB, and so on.

+  **Note:** When the /metadata parameter is disabled, the File Migration CLI doesn't display total file size for the migrated data in the Migrated Data field in the output on command-line console.
+Instead, it just displays the number of files that it has migrated.
+For example, it displays _Migrated Data: x GB_, but not _Migrated Data: x of y GB_.
+This situation may occur for files used with processing.
+See [Running the migrate command](#running-the-migrate-command).

 * **Migrated Native Files** - the number native files migrated from the source to the target instance.
 * **Transfer Client** - the migration client.
 The File Migration CLI automatically chooses the best-fit client for the job.
 For example, it used the Aspera client to migrate files to the RelativityOne instance.

+  **Note:** You can use the /configuration parameter to override the client.
+The output then displays the client configured with the parameter.
+For more information, see [Configuration settings](#configuration-settings).
 * **Job ID** - a unique identifier for the migration job stored in the database.

 </details>